Government and political system

 Electoral system in Saudi Arabia

-In his role as Prime Minister, the King oversees the Council of Ministers, which takes responsibility for home and foreign policy.
+In his role as Prime Minister, the King oversees the Council of Ministers.
+This council takes responsibility for home and foreign policy.
 In addition, he oversees the key departments that run the country, such as health, transport, and education.

 Ministry of Education building in Riyadh